tsuru/tsuru/docs/using/tsuru.yaml.rst

       router_body: content

-Example of a command based healthcheck (kubernetes only):
+Example of a command based healthcheck (Kubernetes only):

 .. highlight:: yaml